Using the Divi Theme to Design Your Website

 This year the trend is longer home pages.
 Using Divi, we can add additional rows for text, email signups, photos, videos, number counters and more, all at the touch of a button.
 If the trend changes next year, it will be easy to delete or move a row, adjusting the home page to match the needs of a business at any given time.

 Continuous improvement is probably the most exciting thing about Divi.
 On the one hand, the theme developers are continuing to add new features.
 On the other hand, it’s easy to create a steady stream of small changes on a regular basis giveing people and search engines something new every time they visit.
+The team at Elegant Themes tirelessly work to bring you the best functionality on WordPress.
+We jokingly pray to the ‘Divi Gods’ for a new feature – and behold, the feature is included in an update.

 If you aren’t using Divi or another flexible WordPress theme, you are missing the opportunity to have a dynamic sales tool that can easily be adapted as your business changes.